planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### CALLING

 This is the Adventurer’s lot in life, and the size of their dice pool tells you how good they are at it.
 CALLING is special because it can replace other Attributes if better suited for the task.
-For example, a *Royal Fencing Instructor* could use their CALLING instead of NATURE when wielding a fencing blade.
+For example, a *Royal Fencing Instructor* could use their CALLING instead of POISE when wielding a fencing blade.
 This is only for the active side of a Check; CALLING cannot swap in for other Attributes used as a passive Difficulty/defense.

 Guides often grant free information or automatic success with the right CALLING Descriptor.
 For example, a *Professor of Ancient History* or *Greek Citizen* would know plenty about the Parthenon without their player so much as touching the dice, while those with less relevant Descriptors may be stuck making Checks.